Trojahn/FAST/README.md

 *   A functional OpenCV installation (version 2.4.x and above)
 *   An appropriate set of CODECs

-# Parameters
+# Arguments
-1. The video which will be segmented.
-2. A file path to the CSV output which describes the shots found.
+	./FAST <videoFilePath> <outputFilePath> [Options]
+The available options are (if any are specified, all the values must be specified):
+- Gradual heuristic strenght.
+Merge consecutive transitions found with distance up to the specified value.
+Zero disables it.
+Valid values are [0 ~ N] (Default: 3)
+- The histogram intersection value which identifies a sliding windows transition.
+Also a shot transtion.
+Valid values are [0.01 ~ 0.99] (Default: 0.25).
+- The euclidean distance value which identifies a sliding windows transition.
+Also a shot transtion.
+Valid values are [0.01 ~ 1.99] (Default: 1.5).
+- A multiplier value applied to the average histogram intersection value within each local sliding windows to detect subtle transitions.
+Valid values are [0.01 ~ N] (Default: 0.5)
+- A multiplier value applied to the average euclidean distance value within each local sliding windows to detect subtle transitions.
+Valid values are [0.01 ~ N] (Default: 9.00)

 # Output
 FAST will save it's output into a CSV file (the second provided parameter).
 In this file, each line corresponds to a detected shot and each number to the corresponding *start,end* of the shot.
 The first frame is represented by '1'.

-If FAST detects a gradual transition such swipe, fade in/out or other transition effect, the corresponding frames are discarted of the output CSV.
+If FAST detects a gradual transition such as swipe, fade in/out or other transition effect, the corresponding frames are discarted of the output CSV.
 For example, the following snippet...

 	87213,87311
 	87339,87390